State's new coronavirus deaths spike to 202, highest in 13 days; cases up 2,590

 Palm Beach County's daily cases increased by 241 after 177 the day before and the previous low 100 two weeks ago.

 Florida's new hospitalizations rose by 170 compared with 228 the day before.
-The state reported Tuesday there are currently 2,329 hospitalized with a primary diagnosis of COVID-19, which is 60 more than the day before.
+The state reported Wednesday there are currently 2,254 hospitalized with a primary diagnosis of COVID-19, which is 75 less than the day before.

 Deaths